comboshreddies/kubectl-tks/README.md

 executions per each pod, or you want to just execute and exit tmux.

-As a good practice you should not run things on pods/containers, but if you do, and if you frequently and on many different pods namespaces, cluster, then this tool might be helpful.
+As a good practice you should not run things on pods/containers, but if you do, and if you do frequently and on many different pods namespaces, cluster, then this tool might be helpful.

 With this tool you can: